UMWEDU/umw-admissions-sync/_pages/enrollment-deposit.md

 published: true
 post_date: 2014-11-05 11:10:41
 ---
 <strong>Congratulations once again on being admitted to UMW!</strong> To confirm your intent to attend Mary Washington, you can either send a check or pay online.
+We do encourage students to deposit online.
+If students mail in documents and deposits, the processing will be delayed as the University is working remotely.
+The fastest way is to deposit online and there is no fee for e-checks.

 <strong>Spring</strong> Deadline: Due by the date indicated on your letter